LeeBRogers/arch-install-guide/README.md

 loadkeys uk
 ```
 ## Verify the boot mode
-Verify the boot mode andlist the efivars directory:
+Verify the boot mode and list the efivars directory:
 ```
 ls /sys/firmware/efi/efivars
 ```
-The output should display the directory without error if the system is using UEFI.
+The output should display the directory without any errors if the system is using UEFI.
 If not, it may be using Legacy/CSM.

 # Update System Clock
 Synchronise the system clock:
 ```
 timedatectl set-ntp true
 ```
 ## Network Connection

 ### Ethernet
-Firstly, check the network interface is up:
+Check the network interface is up:
 ```
 ip link
 ```